Rose-MakerLab/website/docs/Policies/lost_and_found.md

 # Lost & Found Policy

 Use the slips provided in MakerLab.

+If we have run out of slips, you can print one [from the PDFs here](../Public%20Documents/project_slip_printout.md).

 ??? note "Background Information"
     **Authority:** MakerLab Officers